-Common Stock Subject to Possible Redemption
+Class A Common Stock Subject to Possible Redemption

-The Company accounts for its common stock subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
-Common stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
+The Company accounts for its Class A common stock subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
+Shares of Class A common stock subject to mandatory redemption are classified as a liability instrument and is measured at fair value.
 Conditionally redeemable common stock (including common stock that features redemption rights that is either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
 At all other times, common stock is classified as stockholders' equity.
-The Company's common stock features certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
-Accordingly, the 33,310,053 shares of common stock subject to possible redemption at September 30, 2020 is presented as temporary equity, outside of the stockholders' equity section of the Company's condensed balance sheet.
+The Company's Class A common stock features certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
+Accordingly, the 29,570,420 and 26,675,623 shares of Class A common stock subject to possible redemption at June 30, 2021 and December 31, 2020, respectively, are presented as temporary equity, outside of the stockholders' equity section of the Company's condensed consolidated balance sheet.